Hodge–de Rham spectral sequence

-In mathematics, the Hodge–de Rham spectral sequence (named in honor of W. V. D. Hodge and Georges de Rham) is an alternative term sometimes used to describe the Frölicher spectral sequence (named after Alfred Frölicher, who actually discovered it).
-This spectral sequence describes the precise relationship between the Dolbeault cohomology and the de Rham cohomology of a general complex manifold.
+In mathematics, the Hodge–de Rham spectral sequence (named in honor of W. V. D. Hodge and Georges de Rham) or Frölicher spectral sequence (named after Alfred Frölicher, who actually discovered it; Frölicher (1955)) is a spectral sequence that describes the precise relationship between the Dolbeault cohomology and the de Rham cohomology of a general complex manifold.
 On a compact Kähler manifold, the sequence degenerates, thereby leading to the Hodge decomposition of the de Rham cohomology.

+It is a tool in the theory of complex manifolds for expressing the potential failure of the results of cohomology theory that are valid in general only for Kähler manifolds.
+A spectral sequence is set up, the degeneration of which would give the results of Hodge theory and Dolbeault's theorem.

 Description of the spectral sequence

 The spectral sequence is as follows: